Primary Navigation Mobile

 Overview

-The Kia Sorento is a hybrid-powered seven-seat SUV, which offers MPV levels of practicality without the stale minicab image.
-It also plays a leading role in Kia’s assault on the premium car segments – and, with a starting price of around £50,000, it’s certainly priced to compete with its posh rivals.
+The Kia Sorento is a hybrid- and diesel-powered seven-seat SUV, which offers MPV levels of practicality and more than enough SUV attitude to keep large family car buyers happy.
+It also plays a leading role in Kia’s assault on the premium car segments – and, with a starting price of a little over £40,000, it’s cheaper than before, and certainly priced to compete with a broad spectrum of rivals.

-But tackling the premium segment isn’t easy for Kia.
-It’s pitching the Sorento against a glut of well-established upmarket SUVs, such as the Land Rover Discovery Sport, Mercedes-Benz GLB and Peugeot 5008.
-The Volkswagen Group also fields plenty of competitors, such as the SEAT Tarraco, Skoda Kodiaq and Volkswagen Tiguan Allspace.
+But tackling the premium segment isn’t easy for Kia, hence it being refreshed in 2024, a little more than three years after its original launch.
+The Sorento is up against a glut of well-established upscale SUVs, such as the Land Rover Discovery Sport, Mercedes-Benz GLB and Peugeot 5008.
+The Volkswagen Group also fields its closest competitors, such as the SEAT Tarraco and the new Skoda Kodiaq.

-Standard equipment includes 19-inch alloy wheels, LED headlights, a 10.25-inch infotainment system, a wireless smartphone charger, a 12-speaker Bose stereo system, ventilated leather seats and more safety gear than you’ll find in a logging worker’s wardrobe.
+Standard equipment includes 19-inch alloy wheels, LED headlights, a wireless smartphone charger, a 12-speaker Bose stereo system, ventilated leather seats and all the safety kit you’d expect on a car of this type.
+It also comes with fingerprint recognition, dual curved 12.3-inch displays for its excellent infotainment set-up, ambient lighting, and a customisable head-up display.

 Granted, you’ll find most (if not all) of this equipment on the Sorento’s rivals.
 However, few competitors can match Kia’s excellent seven-year warranty and lauded dealer network.
-The question is, does this relative newcomer offer enough of a premium edge to make faithful Land Rover and Lexus customers abandon their brands?
+The question is, does this refreshed seven-seater offer enough of a premium edge to make faithful Land Rover customers abandon their brands?
+This has certainly been the case with the all-electric Kia EV9, further up the price lists, and it’s easy to see why the Korean firm is trying to emulate that car’s style here.

 Over the next few pages, we’ll review each aspect of the Kia Sorento, reflecting on its practicality, interior quality, technology, running costs and driving experience.
-We’ll then offer our final verdict on the car and let you know whether it’s worth parting with your cash for.
+Read on for everything you need to know about this full-sized seven-seater SUV, or head over to our how we test cars page to find out why we put cars through the trials that we do.